 3. Bound (1996)

 After all that heaviness, let’s move on to a lesbian drama movie that’s a little more lighthearted.

 Bound centres around ex-con corky who finds herself in a sticky situation when she falls for the irresistible Violet.
 It turns out that Violet is the girlfriend of mob-gangster Caesar, and she wants out with Corky’s help.

 Violet has a plan that will see them run off into the sunset with $2 million of mob money.
 But now Corky must figure out if Violet is using her, or if she’s genuinely into her.

 OK, that doesn’t sound that lighthearted.
 But, believe me, there are some very funny moments in the movie.
 And much to my surprise, it was rather unpredictable.
 It had me on the edge of my seat all the way through with no idea how it was going to end.

 All in all, Bound really stands out for its individuality.
-It’s rare to find a lesbian movie that doesn’t focus primarily on the character’s sexuality, so this is a huge win in my eyes!
+It’s rare to find a lesbian movie that doesn’t focus primarily on the character’s orientation, so this is a huge win in my eyes!

 4. The Half of It (2020)